Hearthstone’s When Clones Attack Tavern Brawl lets you build your own (random) clone army

 Playing this Brawl requires an Arena mindset where good trades are key.
 Don’t hesitate to drop a minion for pure stats, even if their affect won’t go off, like effects that trigger if you’re holding a dragon or the like.

 There are a few good class choices for this Tavern Brawl.
-Mage is good choice as the Hero Power can deal with the clones by itself, but I didn’t always find myself with extra mana to use it like I did in Brawl of Gaudiness.
-The clones mean Paladin has plenty of targets for buffs.
+Mage, Demon Hunter, and Death Knight all have a Hero Power that can deal with the clones by itself, but I didn’t always find myself with extra mana to use it like I did in Brawl of Gaudiness.
+The clones mean Paladin, Druid, and Priest have plenty of targets for buffs.
 Hunter is another good choice as the class has access to some fantastic Rush minions and the Hero Power puts constant pressure on your opponent.
 Demon Hunter has an aggro playstyle that will let you close out games quickly.
 Shaman has some great Battlecry minions and Priest has some of the best Deathrattles.
 I had thought classes like Druid and Warlock, which have a natural bent for Zoo style, would be strong as well, but so far, that hasn’t been the case.

 The Brawl’s rules seem a little inconsistent with buffs.
 While Rush worked, when I played Nethersoul Burster the clone didn’t get the attack buff, and I had taken damage since the main minion did get buffed.
 Later, when I played Carrion Drake, the clone did get the Poisonous buff.

 There’s still an RNG factor to which minions and spells you get, but this week, the decks felt closer in power level.
 I never felt like I lost on the shuffle.
 The games were enjoyable and strategic.

 Originally published 2/20/20, updated 1/20/21, updated 7/28/2021, updated 2/15/2023